ShunSakurai/check_forbidden/README.md

 - (Optional) Move the folder to C:\Program Files
 - (Optional) Create a shortcut of the .exe file and add it to your Desktop, to your tools folder, or to C:\ProgramData\Microsoft\Windows\Start Menu\Programs (this way you can run the program from Windows Start Menu)

-When you use an updated version, you only have to move the files and folders with newer dates.
+When you use an updated version, you only have to copy and overwrite the files and folders with newer dates.
 This program needs to be **kept in the folder** to work.
 It does not work by itself.

 If you have the Python environment installed, you can run the source code with `python(3) check_forbidden.py` or `import check_forbidden` even on Mac and on any OS.